MuhammadTahaNasir/Learning-AI/README.md

-# AI-Journey
+# Learning AI
-An 8-week AI learning journey with hands-on projects and resources, covering Python, Math, Data Science, Machine Learning, Deep Learning, Generative AI, and Deployment.
-(Now its an journey upto infinity exploring more and more)
+Previously, it was an 8-week AI learning journey with hands-on projects and resources, covering Python, Math, Data Science, Machine Learning, Deep Learning, Generative AI, and Deployment.
+(Now it's a journey up to infinite,y exploring more and more)

 ### Timeline
 - **Week 1**: Foundations – Python, Math, DSA.